AashitaK/ML-Workshops/README.md

 - Correlation among features
 - Basic operations such as dropping rows/columns, setting index, replacing values of a column using a dictionary, etc.

-Session 2: Data exploration and feature engineering using pandas - 2
+Session 2: Exploratory Data Analysis and Feature Engineering using Pandas - 2
 - One-hot encoding for categorical variables
 - Concatentating and merging dataframes
 - Split-apply-combine operations by grouping rows of a dataframe